Skip to content

 # updates ONE chemical system

-# This can be used if you quickly want to update a specific system
+# Use this if you need to quickly update a specific system

 MatprojStructure.update_chemical_system_stabilities("Y-C-F")

-This module can be viewed as an alternative to and/or an extension of the following codes:
+This module can be used as an alternative or in addition to the following codes: